disdi/VexRiscv-Debug/README.md

 ### RISC-V Minimal Viable Debugger

-To create a minimum viable debugger, you need the following capabilities:
+To create a minimum viable debugger on a RISC-V Processor, you need the following capabilities:

 *   **Memory Access**: The ability to **peak and poke** memory.
 This means reading from and writing to specific memory locations.